Bursitis

 Diagnosis of Bursitis

-• Ultrasonography or MRI for deep bursitis
+• Sometimes ultrasound or MRI for deep bursitis (eg, subacromial bursa in the shoulder)

 • Aspiration for suspected infection, hemorrhage (due to trauma or anticoagulants), or crystal-induced bursitis